g10ria/Tome/readme.md

 - nav has no padding on left side on Journal page
 - yucky string/objectID casting :-(
 - there is basically zero error handling
+- target=_blank doesn't work for some reason (amazon links on dashboard)